Accounting Minor

 While accounting may not be your main field of study, the principles of accounting are useful in many career paths.
 Accounting is widely considered the language of business, and your understanding of key concepts will equip you in the business world.

-ACCT 341 Intermediate Accounting Theory & Practice 1
+ACCT 341 Intermediate Acct.
+Theory & Practice I

 or